microsoft/TextWorld/README.md

 For more information about TextWorld, check the [documentation](https://aka.ms/textworld-docs).

+## Visual Studio Code

+You can install the [textworld-vscode extension ](https://marketplace.visualstudio.com/items?itemName=textworld.textworld-vscode) that enables syntax highlighting for editing `.twl` and `.twg` TextWorld files.

 ## Notebooks

 Check the [notebooks](notebooks) provided with the framework to see what you can do with it.
 You will need the [Jupyter Notebook](https://jupyter.org/install) to run them.
 You can install it with